 The occupation economy, large-scale Moroccan industries and armed forces are all depending on imports of energy.
 This mainly comes in two forms.

 Gas is imported in liquefied form; LPG.
 Most likely, the end-users are larger industries.
-WSRW published annual overviews of the gas imports into the territory in 2020 and in 2021.
+WSRW published annual overviews of the gas imports into the territory in 2020, 2021, and in 2022.
 Historically, the gas has come from terminals in Spain.
 However, from the end of 2019, the Spanish exports seem to have been halted and largely replaced with exports from elsewhere.
 Exporters in Sweden and Norway have stated that they do not wish to take part in gas exports to Western Sahara.
-Incidents of gas exports now take place from France, UK and even the US.
+Incidents of gas exports have since 2020 been taking place mostly from France, UK, Netherlands and the US.

 There are currently three cement factories in occupied Western Sahara.
 Cement is naturally crucial for all construction of Moroccan government, military and civilian use.
 HeidelbergCement from Germany controls two of the factories – the CIMAR and the SIMSUD units – via its subsidiary Ciments du Maroc.
 The construction of the latter factory and its commissioning were concluded in 2019 by ThyssenKrupp.

 In 2017, Swiss company Holcim (formerly LafargeHolcim) announced the finalisation of a 200,000 tonnes/year grinding unit in El Aaiún.
 The clinker for the industry is imported from Portugal.